 Are you thinking of consolidating your tools and adopting a single-platform logistics management software solution?
 Let's review why this is a smart move to improve your business operations.

 On-premises logistics software tends to drain resources, and while modern solutions can be managed locally, more and more logistics businesses are choosing to leverage the cloud.

 Many of these logistics teams are migrating to a single-platform cloud logistics service.
 They like that they don't have to manage the equipment and servers, which typically accompany on-premises infrastructure.
 Operations can scale to meet the demands of the business and keep up with the supply chain, and logistics providers are able to pay on a cost structure that scales with the company.
 Cloud computing provides the freedom and security that modern logistics providers need to focus on their customers and on efficient supply chain operations instead of server and software management.

 What can be done with a solution powered by the cloud?

 McKinsey Global Institute estimates that "the transportation-and-warehousing industry has the third-highest automation potential of any sector."

 Automation technology has come a long way.
 Warehouse automation increases efficiency, eliminates costly errors, improves your return on investment with faster processes, and can even measure and document pallets and send corresponding documents off to the right transaction automatically.

-A single management platform can also help teams manage a single warehouse or multi-country customs and compliance.
+A single management platform can also help freight forwarding teams manage a single warehouse or multi-country customs and compliance.
 This gives companies the ability to cut costs, reduce the time it takes, and minimize compliance fines and other complexities in the supply chain.

 Logistics management software provides features to enhance logistics companies' operations, including: